 Week 15: 18.02.2013 – 24.02.2013

 It was a strange night.
 A bit fitful!
-I woke up at 1:30am and managed to get back to sleep until 5 ish.
-Spent some time updating my blog then got up.
-Waited for Ange and the boys to leave, Nigel had already left around 6am.
+I woke up at 1:30am and eventually managed to get back to sleep until about 5am ish.
+I spent some time updating my blog before finally getting up.
+I waited for Ange and the boys to leave, Nigel had already left around 6am.
 Once the house was quiet I made my way to the kitchen for breakfast.

-I was home alone for the first time in weeks so wasn’t sure what to do with my time.
+I was home alone for the first time in weeks and wasn’t really sure what to do with my time.
 I ended up having a relatively lazy day.
 I did some housework in exchange for my free boarding, and generally pottered.
 Nigel and Gareth were home around 3, with a quick turnaround and back out to work at the gym.
 I decided to go with them and make use of my gym pass.
 Today I managed a twenty minute run and 20 minute swim.
 The pool was massive and chockablock with gala swimmers and public users.
 They take their swimming seriously here!!

 Home, dinner and bed (sweet dreams of AFL!)

 I was starting to get into a great sleep pattern which meant sleeping longer.
 I read for a while then headed out to to kitchen.
 Ange was up and ready to take the boys to school then hit her spin class.
 I was supposed to go but my legs were sore from two days of getting back into running.
 I made my first ‘Rose’ inspired smoothie for breakfast.
 I’m trying a new healthier diet – more nuts, fruit and all round good stuff.
 For a first attempt the smoothie was ok but the colour is never very inspiring.
 There is much room for improvement.

 Ange was soon back and as it was her day off we headed out for a day at Kings Park.
 It’s been so great having a friend like Ange who gives up her time to show me around!

 Out again with Ewan for football training near the city.
 Ange and I went for a walk and I stocked up on more fruit and veg.
-They have some strange pastimes here!
+They have some strange pastimes here- croquet parties, really!
 The sun set signalled the return journey home, stopping to pick up fish and chips for dinner.

 Off to bed

 Smoothie #2 was a hit this morning- a kiwi, banana and kale combo.
 Surprisingly good and the colour was better!

 A domestic morning.
 Made a lasagne for dinner – the first for a while and a special high volume blended vegetable version which Ewan would eat.
 Despite a very smoky oven which filled the house with cooking fumes it turned out OK.
 A few hours with the doors open and you’d never know I nearly burnt the place down.
 I also let my OCD tendencies kick in this morning and sorted out the fridge, freezer, pantry and cupboard.
 I didn’t turn all the labels to face the front (in true Sleeping With The Enemy style) but it was joked about.
 I spoke with John and set up a night river dive for the following Tuesday.